Are they ready for you?

 Level 1--1998 Mercedes S5000

-Driver: Driver can regain control or stop the car more quickly than when driving without the automated function or functions
+Driver: The driver can regain control or stop the car more quickly than when driving without the automated function or functions

 Vehicle: Automation of one or more specific control functions, such as assisted braking

 Driver: The driver shares control as an intermittent operator; you'll want to take your hands off the wheel, but you shouldn't

 Vehicle: Partial automation of at least two primary control functions working together (e.g., adaptive cruise control with lane centering) to relieve the driver of tasks